 Phuket is the Regatta Hub and Thailand’s leading island destination.

 Update August 2018.
-Resort island raising vocational training in niche market, writes Penchan Charoensuthipan of the Bangkok Post.
+Resort island raising vocational training in a niche market, writes Penchan Charoensuthipan of the Bangkok Post.

 Regatta Hub or now a Yachting Hub?